Jammicus/Miscellaneous/Book_Summaries/Javascript& JQuery-Jon Duckett.md

 * Class is the attribute name
 * Fruit is the attribute value
 * The`<p ...>` is the opening tag
 * The `</p>` is the closing tag

 ### CSS Rules

-* Rules indication how the conents of elements should be shown in the browser
+* Rules indication how the contents of elements should be shown in the browser
-* Each rule has a selector & declaratiion block
+* Each rule has a selector & declaration block
 * Selector state which elements the rule applies to
 * Declaration block states how the element should be shown
 * Declaration blocks have a property, and a property value, which is denoted as  `propertyName: propertyValue`